 Could it be that the Portuguese Nation was blending in with the local practices when they started to avoid mentioning “escravos,” adapting their language to something more acceptable when describing their servants?

 One of my next projects involves exploring this and other questions related to privacy and visibility, and one particular set of community rules is my starting point, the haskamot of “20 de Tamus 5387” (1627).
 These rules dealt with the conversion and burial rites of “pessoas negras e mulatas” [black and mulatto people] in the Amsterdam Sephardic community.
 I am interested in asking how the color of someone’s skin shaped people’s practices that determined whether they could be a member of the community.

 For me, rather than trying to single out the Sephardim of the Portuguese Nation to blame for racism, instead I am interested in examining how they were inserted in a whole system of belief that was in formation, and that ended up contributing to what today we recognize as racism.
 This system of belief racialized servitude, slowly congealing social practices into law, shaping the idea that white skin was connected to ruling and dark skin to submission.
 Conversely, I also look for traces where people of color resisted this process.

-This is the case of Juliana, described in documents as a “negerinne“ from Recife who came to Amsterdam with her owner the merchant Eliau Burgos in 1656 (Hondius 2011, p.
+This is the case of Juliana, described in a notarial document as a “negerinne“ from Recife who came to Amsterdam with her owner the merchant Eliau Burgos sometime between 1654 and 1656 (Hondius 2011, p.
 381).
 Once in Amsterdam, Juliana refused to follow her master in his desire to move to Barbados, causing him to protest in a notarial record.
 She was claiming her freedom.